kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+This feature is node local and mainly handled in kubelet, It has no dependency on etcd.
+In case there are pending pods and there is hot plug of resources, The scheduler relies on the API server to fetch node information.
+Without access to the API server, it cannot make scheduling decisions as the node resources are not updated.
+The pending pods would remain in same condition.

 ###### What are other known failure modes?

 <!--